Data Processing Agreement

 The Client engages GetResponse in processing of the Personal Data of following categories of data subjects:

-- Contacts – including persons whose Personal Data are on the Contact List; or whose Personal Data is collected and stored using the Service; or to which the Client will send communication using the Service, in particular contractors, clients, prospects, employees, contacts of the Client’s business partners, subscriber of the Client’s newsletter;
+- Contacts – including persons whose Personal Data are on the Contact List; or whose Personal Data is collected and stored using the Service; or to which the Client will send communication using the Service, in particular contractors, clients, prospects, employees, contacts of the Client’s business partners, subscriber of the Client’s newsletters, participants of webinars, persons whose data is collected through forms or websites;

-- persons authorized by the Client to use the Account (Collaborators).
+- Users – persons authorized by the Client to use the Account (collaborators).

 As a rule, the Service is not intended to process special categories of personal data referred to in Article 9 of the GDPR, personal data relating to criminal convictions and offences referred to in Article 10 of the GDPR, nor personal data of children.
 However, decision as to the scope of data that to be processed by GetResponse in the Service belongs to the Client.
 By using the Service to process such data, the Client confirms that security measures implemented by GetResponse are in his opinion sufficient to protect entrusted Personal Data.